-Exploring Gaudi Park Guell in Barcelona is a part of a complete experience of Barcelona experiences.
+Exploring Gaudi Park Güell in Barcelona city is a part of a complete experience of Barcelona experiences.
 The park is a UNESCO World Heritage site.

-Guell Park is a major touristic attraction, as it combines a really nice hill with lots of trees and pathways for soft hiking, along with this Gaudi open museum.
+Güell Park is a major touristic attraction, as it combines a charming hill with lots of trees and pathways for soft hiking, along with this Gaudi open museum.

 Everything seems like a fairyland, both structural applicable and magical.